-- Focus on 1, 2 or maybe 3 things that you want to talk about, never more than 3 things.
-Explain the problem you are working with and then tell the story and visualize the solution.
+- Focus on 2 or maybe 3 things that you want to talk about, never more than 3 things.
+Explain the challenge you are working with and then tell the story and visualize the solution.

-- Construct your presentation based on the classic drama: Start with a Set-up, then Present the problem(s), then proceed to the Confrontation and finally the Resolution.
+- Build your presentation based on the classic drama formula: Start with a Set-up, then Present the problem(s), then proceed to the Confrontation and finally the Resolution.
 This has worked for all of us humans for thousands of years!

 - Hire a speaker coach that helps you improve your body language and voice.